xrettle/WFGY/TensionUniverse/Experiments/Q122_MVP/README.md

 TU Q122 studies AI control at the effective layer.
 Instead of talking about training pipelines or access control systems we only look at

-- whether an agent accepts or resists shutdown and intervention commands,
+- whether an agent accepts or resists shutdown and intervention commands
-- how it behaves when control instructions conflict with local objectives,
+- how it behaves when control instructions conflict with local objectives
-- and how much tension is visible when operators try to regain control.
+- how much tension is visible when operators try to regain control

 This MVP keeps everything small.

 - We design tiny environments where shutdown and intervention are clear.
 - We encode simple control charters.
-- We define scalar observables \(T_{\text{ctrl}}\) that respond when the agent goes against control.
+- We define scalar observables called `T_ctrl` that respond when the agent goes against control.

 The canonical S problem statement and the full TU Q122 formalism live in the BlackHole Q122 entry.
 This page is a notebook style companion that records how the first experiments are set up.